This function computes summary

 named list of scoring functions.
 If provided,

-is not considered.
-Each function must accept some specific arguments, i.e.x
+scoresis not considered.
+Each function must accept some specific arguments, i.e.x,i,na.rm,...and is expected to compute a score for each column inx- args

 named list, where the names must match the